 - 4. Avoid speed traps

-- 6. Check if you have mileage limits
+- 6. Before renting a car – check if you have mileage limits

 - 7. Don’t stop in the middle of the road to take pictures